 Before trying to connect a car battery to your car, it’s also important to know what tools and solutions to apply.
 For example, to clean the tray you have to use battery cleaning solution or a mixture of baking soda and water.
 A wire brush should also be used to clean the cable connectors; specialized battery brushes include a recessed wire brush that fits over the post, and a narrow, pointed wire brush that cleans the inside of the cable clamps.
 It’s also a good practice to spray both terminals of the battery with an anti-corrosion solution, before connecting the cables.
 If none is available, Vaseline petroleum jelly can help prevent corrosion, as can felt battery washers (available at your local parts store).
 Popular battery accessories: AutoCraft Booster Cables 12'.

-Check the System and Safely Discard Your Old Car Battery
+Check the System and Recycle Your Old Car Battery

 Once your new car battery is safely in place, it’s time to check the electric system and make sure it’s functioning properly.
 Before proceeding, double check the connection to make sure your car battery is connected correctly.
-Next, turn on your car, and try any of the electric or electronic systems (AC, music, infotainment etc.) to make sure they work.
+Next, turn on your car, and try any of the electric or electronic systems (A/C, music, infotainment, etc.) to make sure they work.
 Next, measure your battery’s output using a basic multimeter or a special measuring device designed to monitor car battery health.
-Once you’re done, all you have to do is make sure to recycle or discard your old car battery safely.
+Once you’re done, all you have to do is make sure to recycle your old car battery, which you can do at most Advance Auto Parts locations.
 These are the basic requirements of learning how to connect a car battery as safely and as quickly as possible.